libts/tslib/README.md

                module       module      module       module

 ### calibrate the touch screen
-Calibration is done by the `linear` plugin, which uses its own config file `/etc/pointercal`.
+Calibration is applied by the `linear` plugin, which uses its own config file `TSLIB_CALIBFILE`.
 Don't edit this file manually.
 It is created by the [`ts_calibrate`](https://manpages.debian.org/unstable/libts0/ts_calibrate.1.en.html) program:

     # ts_calibrate